TLC-1990/Milestone-3-Project/README.md

 * Fixed missing spaces after commas and around operators
 * Fixed docstrings where missing

+### JavaScript Validation
+JSLint (https://jslint.com/) used for JS validation

+Validation of custom JS code for Litepicker datepicker used on booking form page (/bookings) and edit booking page (/my-bookings/<pk>/edit/) revealed no issues other than single quotes being used instead of double quotes.
+Edited to use double quotes for consistency.

 ## 7. Security Considerations
 * SECRET_KEY and other sensitive information stored in env.py file, not in main settings.py file.
 * Debug set to False for production deployment.